 It is important to understand that the standards of conduct to which students are called apply not only to the classroom and online environments, but to all student interactions including those with teachers, with other students in the School of Nursing (both online and on-campus) and with the community at large.
-In all of these interactions, nursing students represent Christ, the School of Nursing, School of Health Professions (SHP) and Andrews University (AU).
+In all of these interactions, nursing students represent Christ, the School of Nursing, the College of Health & Human Services (CHHS) and Andrews University (AU).
 Therefore, students are expected to live according to the standards and ideals set forth in the Holy Scriptures and policies of the aforementioned entities.

 The School of Nursing is being intentional about contacting other schools, departments, offices and entities on campus so that regular channels of communication are established related to matters of nursing student conduct.
-We want to know from others how our students are functioning elsewhere so that they know that the nursing department is serious about the conduct of its students, and that action will be taken when problems occur.
+We want to know from others how our students are functioning elsewhere so that they know that the School of Nursing is serious about the conduct of its students, and that action will be taken when problems occur.